mjstraughan/CubingHistory/docs/3x3/Methods/Roux.md

 ![](img/Roux/EOLR1.png)
 ![](img/Roux/EOLR2.png)

-#### Re-Development
+#### Second Proposal and Development

-EOLR, the edge orientation and placing the LR edges on the bottom layer version, was re-developed by Iuri Grangeiro with some assistance from Kian Mansour in August 2016 [31, 32].
+The edge orientation plus placement of the LR edges on the bottom layer version of EOLR was re-proposed and re-developed by Iuri Grangeiro with some assistance from Kian Mansour in August 2016 [31, 32].
 Kian Mansour's use of EOLR helped popularize the technique.
+This is where the name EOLR originated.

 ![](img/Roux/EOLR3.png)
 ![](img/Roux/EOLR4.png)